sysgain/spin-kub-demo/README.md

-# spin-kub-demo
+# Sample webserver for Spinnaker codelab

-Spinnaker code to prod demo for Kubernetes
+Source to prod Kubernetes Spinnaker artifact code is staged here.
+The point is to provide a simple webserver that can have its colors/content quickly tweaked during a demo or tutorial.